Casto Méndez Núñez: Chincha Islands War

 On the morning of 2 May 1866 the Spanish ships entered Callao Bay, beginning the Battle of Callao, the largest battle of the Chincha Islands War.
-Vencedora and the auxiliary ships stood off near San Lorenzo Island while the other six Spanish ships attacked Callao, with Numancia (operating as Méndez Núñez′s flagship), Almansa, and Resolución assigned to bombard the northern part of the harbor while Reina Blanca, Berenguela, and Villa de Madrid shelled the southern part.
+Vencedora and the auxiliary ships stood off near San Lorenzo Island while the other six Spanish ships attacked Callao, with Numancia (operating as Méndez Núñez's flagship), Almansa, and Resolución assigned to bombard the northern part of the harbor while Reina Blanca, Berenguela, and Villa de Madrid shelled the southern part.
 Numancia fired the first shot at 11:55, and soon all the Spanish ships were exchanging fire with the Peruvian fortifications.
 At one point, Numancia struck bottom in 30 ft of water and had some difficulty pulling off the shoal, overheating her propeller bearings while running her engine in reverse at full power.
 Seeing that Numancia was immobilized temporarily, Peruvian gunners focused on her, and one shell struck her bridge, from which Méndez Núñez was commanding the squadron.
 The shell carried away the binnacle, and nine shell fragments struck Méndez Núñez.
 He tried to continue, but collapsed after a few minutes, and was forced to turn over command of the squadron to Miguel Lobo Malagamba.

 Numancia fired over a thousand rounds during the Battle of Callao and took either 45 or 52 hits, according to different sources, including four by 500 lb shells and two by 300 lb shells. but only one shell penetrated Numancia′s armor; the teak wood underneath it absorbed much of the remaining force of the impact, which resulted merely in a few blown-out rivets and a small leak that her crew repaired quickly.
 She otherwise suffered only a few dents and scratches.
 During the bombardment, Numancia accidentally cut an underwater cable used to activate Peruvian mines, rendering the mines useless.
 By 16:00, only three Peruvian guns still were firing, and Méndez Núñez, whose wounds were not serious, ordered Numancia, Almansa, Resolución, and Vencedora to shift fire from the harbor defenses to the city itself, but he rescinded the order after his officers advised him that his squadron had run low on explosive shells and would have to use solid shot, which would be ineffective.
-Running low on ammunition and with only the last three Peruvian guns still firing, the Spanish squadron ceased fire at 16:40 as dusk fell and fog began to form in the harbor.
+Running low on ammunition and with only the last three Peruvian guns still firing, the Spanish squadron ceased fire at 16:40 as dusk fell and fog began to form in the harbour.